skhiggins/Stata_guide/README.md

 * Use `reghdfe` for fixed effects regressions
 * Use `ftools` and `gtools` for working with large datasets
 * Use `randtreat` for randomization
+* When generating tables with multiple panels, `regsave` and `texsave` are recommended.
-* There is no package equivalent to the `here()` package in R, but we can use global macros so that our file paths are all relative to global paths.
+* Use global macros so that our file paths are all relative to global paths.
 Example below and in the World Bank DIME Handbook:
 ```
 global project_dir = "C:/User/username/Project_Example"
 use "$project_dir/proc/processed.dta" , clear
 ```

 ## Folder structure
+Use forward slashes for pathnames (`$results/tables` not `$results\tables`) because backslashes are an escape character in Stata(Quoted from [Stata coding tips](https://julianreif.com/guide/#stata_coding_tips)).
+Avoid spaces and capital letters in file and folder names.

 Generally, within the folder where we are doing data analysis (the project's "root folder"), we have the following files and folders.
+All the folders should be generated within the do file.

   * data - only raw data go in this folder
   * documentation - documentation about the data go in this folder